 How difficult or costly will it be to opt back out of the CBLR framework at a later date?

 The proposal commits community banks to carry 2 to 3 percentage points of higher capital levels of 9.0% relative to Prompt Corrective Action Tier 1 Leverage Ratio of 5.0% for “Well Capitalized” achievement.
 While the simplicity of this approach may be beneficial, an important consideration is whether this CBLR proposal becomes a constraint on your capital management flexibility.

-Analytical Comparison: While simplistic, a quick means to assess whether a Community Bank should take advantage of the CBLR election is to compare the cost burden of risk-based capital compliance to returning capital to shareholders (or another alternative is to leverage the additional CBLR capital with earning assets).
+Analytical Comparison: While simplistic, a quick means to assess whether a Community Bank should take advantage of the CBLR election is to compare the cost burden of risk-based capital compliance to leveraging the additional CBLR capital with earning assets.

-If a Community Bank were to dividend excess capital to shareholders, there would be a loss of interest income from the earning assets that are liquidated.
-Let’s assume that this yield = 3.50%.
-And let’s assume that the Community Bank can dividend up capital equal to 2% of total assets rather than committing to hold that extra capital under the CBLR proposal.
-For a $25 million total asset Community Bank, this results in lost income of approximately $18 thousand ($500 thousand in excess capital times opportunity cost of 3.50%).
-Does a $25 million Community Bank spend over $18 thousand annually in compliance of risk-based capital reporting?
+Does a $25 million Community Bank spend over $68 thousand annually in compliance of risk-based capital reporting?
 As the size of the Community Bank increases, this opportunity cost rises.
-For a $500 million total asset Community Bank, the opportunity cost increases to $350 thousand.
+For a $500 million total asset Community Bank, the opportunity cost increases to $1.7 million.
 Does a Community Bank of this size spend that much on risk-based capital compliance and reporting?

 How does your 2019 or Long Term Planning Scenarios stack up against the Fed's Capital Stress Testing Scenarios?